junxit/us-congress-bills-112/metadata.md

 - 2011-09-12 — Mr. Coble moved to suspend the rules and pass the bill.
 - 2011-09-12 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 384 - 0 (Roll no. 701). (text: CR H6048)
 - 2011-09-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 384 - 0 (Roll no. 701).(text: CR H6048)
+- 2011-09-13 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.